pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - ok, make a roll.

-Alice - I have 2 relevant traits and I got 3, so I think I can not reach it.
+Alice - I have 2 relevant traits... and I got a failure!
+So, I think I can not reach it.

-Scenarist - No, and you also get wound, sign it non the sheet.
+Scenarist - No, and you also get wound.
+You already have one, so change it to Wound 2.

 Alice - Ok, but I think that Anne has demonstrated to all the group that she care about them; I should remove the "Betray 1" harm.

-Scenarist - I fully agree!
+Scenarist - I fully agree, remove it!
 ```

 __Add a special move__ when you have to add a special move, the scenarist will